 Deficiencies are any deviation from the QAPP, SWQM Procedures, or other applicable guidance.
 Deficiencies may invalidate resulting data and require corrective action.
 Repeated deficiencies should initiate a CAP.
 Corrective action for deficiencies may include for samples to be discarded and re-collected.
-Deficiencies are documented in logbooks, field data sheets, etc. by field or laboratory staff, are communicated to ANRA Project Manager (or other appropriate staff) and should be subject to periodic review so their responses can be uniform, and their frequency tracked.
-It is the responsibility of ANRA Project Manager, in consultation with ANRA QAO, to ensure that the actions and resolutions to the problems are documented and that records are maintained in accordance with this QAPP.
+Deficiencies are documented in logbooks, field data sheets, etc. by field or laboratory staff, are communicated to the ANRA CRP Coordinator (or other appropriate staff) and should be subject to periodic review so their responses can be uniform, and their frequency tracked.
+It is the responsibility of the ANRA CRP Coordinator, in consultation with the ANRA QAO, to ensure that the actions and resolutions to the problems are documented and that records are maintained in accordance with this QAPP.
 In addition, these actions and resolutions will be conveyed to the CRP Project Manager both verbally and in writing in quarterly progress reports and by completion of a CAP.